davidde/notes/sql/sql-intro.md

 ```

 ## HAVING clause
-The `HAVING` clause works like the `WHERE` clause, but it applies after group by aggregations take place.
+The `HAVING` clause works like the `WHERE` clause, but it applies after `GROUP BY` aggregations take place.
 The syntax is like this:
 ```sql
 SELECT columns FROM tables GROUP BY column HAVING condition
 ```